Hiring a Content Writer

 You get the idea.

-I’ve been in content long enough to get the appeal of SEO.
-It works.
-It scales.
-But if your whole philosophy is just “Find what people are searching for and give them a slightly better version of that,” I’m already tired.
-That’s not strategy.
-That’s spreadsheet writing.
-That’s playing not to lose.
+But if your whole philosophy is "find what people are searching for and give them a slightly better version of that," I'm already tired.
+That's not strategy.
+That's spreadsheet writing.